See It in Action

-Reviewed by the IRB Chair or a designated reviewer rather than the full board.
-Used for minimal-risk research that does not qualify for exemption — such as audio/video recordings, identifiable interview data, or minor venipuncture.
+Reviewed by IRB Chair only.
+Minimal-risk research that doesn't qualify for exemption — recordings, identifiable interviews, minor venipuncture.

 Exempt Studies